nodrix/anxeb-common/README.md

 - You can change packages scripts to customize vendors directory.
 - You can change root directory name before cloning submodule.
+- To pull changes use: `git submodule update --recursive --remote`